 Usually, this tunnel is large enough for the nerve and tendons to pass through.

-But there are situations where the pressure on the nerve increases.
+But there are situations where the space within the tunnel decreases.
+That increases the pressure on the nerve.
 The increased forces cause the problem in your hand.

 This problem is called carpal tunnel syndrome.